 News ArchivesArchives for July '03

-The top two fillies from each Gold Elimination, plus one of the third-place finishers selected by random draw, will return to Rideau Carleton Raceway next Sunday to compete for their first $130,000 Gold Final title.
+The top two fillies from each elimination, plus one third-place finisher drawn by lot, will return to Windsor Raceway next Wednesday, Aug.
+6 for their third shot at a $130,000 Gold Final.